bonigarcia/saucelabs-fat-jars/README.md

 ## Gradle

 First, the local dependencies (if any) should be installed in the Maven local repository (`.m2/repository`).
-In these examples, this dependency is simulated with the project `saucelabs-selenium-diy`, used as a dependency in the rest (`saucelabs-selenium-junit4`, `saucelabs-selenium-junit5`, and `saucelabs-selenium-testng`).
+In these examples, this dependency is simulated with the project [saucelabs-selenium-diy](https://github.com/bonigarcia/saucelabs-fat-jars/tree/main/saucelabs-selenium-diy), used as a dependency in the rest ([saucelabs-selenium-junit4](https://github.com/bonigarcia/saucelabs-fat-jars/tree/main/saucelabs-selenium-junit4), [saucelabs-selenium-junit5](https://github.com/bonigarcia/saucelabs-fat-jars/tree/main/saucelabs-selenium-junit5), and [saucelabs-selenium-testng](https://github.com/bonigarcia/saucelabs-fat-jars/tree/main/saucelabs-selenium-testng)).
 The Gradle command to make this installation is:

 ```
 gradle publishToMavenLocal